Fraccytv/Django_user_tool/README.txt

 cryptography

+pyotp

+qrcode

+Pillow (for QR image generation)

 Install dependencies:
 pip install -r requirements.txt

-💡 Ready for Expansion
+Built for Expansion

-This system is built to grow.
+This system is built to grow with you.

 Ideas for future apps:

-profiles/ – custom user details, avatars, settings

-twofactor/ – 2FA with QR and TOTP

-auditlog/ – track changes and actions
+auditlog/ – track user actions, model edits

-sessiontracker/ – show active user sessions and device info
+sessiontracker/ – view active sessions, devices, and locations

-📝 License
+License
 MIT – free to use, modify, and share.

-✍️ Author
+Author
-Built with ❤️ by Kennet Olesen - Fraccy.
-Contributions welcome.
+by Kennet Olesen – Fraccy
+Contributions welcome!